flipstone/vimstone/README.md

 ## Learning the ropes

+### Mappings

+vimstone includes the `which-key` plugin, which makes mappings more discoverable.
+All the custom vimstone mappings use the the space key as the leader.
+If you hit space without any other characters a menu will appear showing you what possible characters after space might lead to a mapping.
+If you keep hitting characters in the map submenus will be present until you get to a mapping with a command attached.

+### Tutor

 `:Tutor` is your friend!
 Run it to get a very basic introduction to vim.
 There's also a tutorial for Vimstone itself: `:Tutor vimstone`!
-It will help you get familiar with the specific plugins and mappings that are set up for you.
+It will help you get familiar with the specific plugin.